Porsche Boxster Car Lease

 We’re guessing you’re something of a motoring enthusiast if you’re looking at a Boxter.
 But if you’re not, then getting one of these will definitely change that.
 It’s a car that’s just made for the road; all that matters is you and the car, and it’s absolutely brilliant too.
 If you’re even slightly tempted then get in touch for your Porsche Boxter contract hire – we promise you won’t regret it.

-0-litre and 2.
-5-litre turbocharged engines of the ‘718’ series Boxster are a very different proposition to the flat-six normally aspirated motors previously used.
+The four-cylinder 2.0-litre and 2.5-litre turbocharged engines of the ‘718’ series Boxster are a very different proposition to the flat-six normally aspirated motors previously used.
 Some will mourn the change in engine noise, though the latest units have their own distinctive character when revved hard – and they’re certainly more powerful than before.
-The entry-level model comes with 300bhp, good enough to see off 0-62mph in as little as 4.
-7 seconds if you go for the PDK seven-speed dual-clutch transmission and use the optional Launch Control system.
-Pick that gearbox and mate it to the 2.
-5-litre motor found in this Boxster S variant and that sprint can be completed in just 4.
-2 seconds.
+The entry-level model comes with 300bhp, good enough to see off 0-62mph in as little as 4.7 seconds if you go for the PDK seven-speed dual-clutch transmission and use the optional Launch Control system.
+Pick that gearbox and mate it to the 2.5-litre motor found in this Boxster S variant and that sprint can be completed in just 4.2 seconds.
 Top speeds see the standard 718 Boxster hit 170mph, while this S version maxes out at 177mph.
 Even so, you can also expect to see strong efficiency returns, especially with that optional PDK auto ‘box.
-In this guise, expect combined economy of up to 40.
-9mpg for the smaller capacity model, along with 158g/km carbon dioxide emissions - or 38.
-7mpg and 167g/km for the S version.
+In this guise, expect combined economy of up to 40.9mpg for the smaller capacity model, along with 158g/km carbon dioxide emissions - or 38.7mpg and 167g/km for the S version.

 As well as being quicker than its predecessor in a straight line, the 718 series model also benefits from quicker-feeling steering, thicker anti-roll bars and a more focused suspension set-up.
 It all means that the Boxster remains the best handling car in its class, with even greater reserves of balance and cornering control.
 You can embellish that further with optional ‘Porsche Active Suspension Management’ adaptive damping and ‘Porsche Torque Vectoring’ that maximises traction through the bends.
 You’re probably also going to want the optional ‘Sport Chrono Package’ with its selectable driving modes that alter the way the engine, steering, suspension and PDK gearbox react.
 Pick the PDK gearbox and the ‘Sport Chrono’ pack comes with ‘Launch Control’ for Grand Prix getaways, plus a ‘SPORT Response’ button that aids quick overtaking by putting the engine and transmission into their most alert calibrations for 20 seconds.
 Finally, we’ll tell you that the roof is an intricately engineered fabric top that lowers or raises in just 9 seconds at speeds of up to 31mph.